Setup your Radar

 Once the sensor is mounted, aim it before collecting data.
 These guidelines apply to both deployments.
 For the mobile mount, parking parallel to the kerb already puts you close to 0°.

-- Angle: as close to 0° (parallel with traffic flow) as practical, typically 15–25°.
+- Angle: as close to 0° (parallel with traffic flow) as practical.
+Aim for less than 30° when the street allows.
 Lower angles need less cosine correction, so the speed readings are more accurate.

 - Road coverage: the beam must encompass the full lane of traffic you are measuring.
-Angling the sensor 15–25° widens the field-of-view triangle enough to capture vehicles across the lane while keeping cosine error small.
+In many streets, keeping the sensor under 30° still widens the field-of-view triangle enough to capture vehicles across the lane while keeping cosine error modest.
 Choose the smallest angle whose beam triangle fully covers the lane.

 - Orientation: face approaching or receding traffic (not perpendicular)